icraf-indonesia/drained_peat_canal_block/README.md

 # Drained Peat Canal Block Simulator

-The Drained Peat Canal Block Simulator is an open-source model modified from a research by Urzainki et al. (2020).
+The Drained Peat Canal Block Simulator is an open-source model modified from a research by [Urzainki et al. (2020)](https://bg.copernicus.org/articles/17/4769/2020/bg-17-4769-2020.html).
 The original model by Urzainki et al. is a tropical peat hydrological model designed to simulate the effect of canal blocking on peat water table depth.
-This model has the potential to inform the impact of peatland restoration efforts in drained tropical peatlands through canal blocking, which can consequently lead to reduced peat decomposition and a subsequent reduction in GHG emissions.
+This model has the potential to inform the impact of peatland restoration efforts in drained tropical peatlands through canal blocking, which can consequently lead to reduced peat decomposition and a subsequent reduction in GHG emissions.The source code of the original version can be accessed [here](https://github.com/LukeEcomod/blopti).

 This repository, the Drained Peat Canal Block Simulator, aims to extend the functionalities of the original model.
 It makes running simulations and managing multiple canal-blocking scenarios more structured, easier to track, and simpler to compare results across different scenarios.
 Additionally, we have enhanced the outputs of the simulations by adding new features, including various plots, graphs, and maps that illustrate the impact of canal blocking on changes in water table depth (WTD) and GHG emissions.